 Income Benefits in a Workers’ Compensation Claim

-Understanding the Benefits Available to Injured Workers
+The Benefits Available to Injured Workers

 Income benefits, also referred to as indemnity benefits, can be distributed in a number of ways: TTD, TPD, PPD, and PTD.
 These are each essentially different combinations of temporary and permanent or total and partial disability.
 We are providing the below definitions for businesses who may be facing a Workers' Compensation claim from an employee.

 Temporary Total Disability (TTD) is paid when an injured worker is temporarily off work while recovering from a workplace injury.
 TTD benefits are generally 2/3 of the employee’s average weekly wage (AWW), but most states have minimum and maximum amounts.
 Laws vary from state to state regarding whether an employee is entitled to TTD, when it begins, and when it ends.